surge-synthesizer/OB-Xf/REWORK.md

 Plan of attack for baconpaul chainsaw attack.
 This updates as I go.
 Just keeping it in git so I dont loose it

-PATCH chainsaw work

-- make flat list of factory-only and show that as plugin edge API. test in Reap and Log

 PROCESSOR chainsaw work